Advice for over 70 and medically vulnerable individuals

 - Shortness of breath or difficulty breathing

 If you need to go to hospital as a result of catching coronavirus you should prepare a single hospital bag.
 This will include your next of kin or emergency contact, a list of the medications you take (including dose and frequency), any information on your planned care appointments and things you would need for an overnight stay (snacks, pyjamas, toothbrush, medication etc.).
-If you have an advanced care plan, please include that too.

 Further guidance on cocooning